Prep 4 Curriculum Brief

 English

 Spellings will again be predominantly based on the Year 4 spelling rules and the children’s individual targets.
 Tests will be held on a Thursday and new spellings (10 in total) will be given each week.
-We will continue to test comprehension asking questions based on their individual books and shared texts in class.
+We will continue to test comprehension by asking questions based on their individual books and shared texts in class.
 Children will also be asked to summarise what they have read in a paragraph/page and develop an ability to skim read texts so that children can find key words or phrases quickly.
 We will be looking in detail at the book The Colours of History: How Colours Shaped The World by Clive Gifford.
 This will be used to inspire the children to write their own information text detailing interesting and surprising facts about a certain colour through history.
-We will also look at Poetry Pie by Roger McGough to inspire us to both write and perform our own poems.
+We will also look at Poetry Pie by Roger McGough and the poetry of Matt Goodfellow to consolidate our understanding of poetic devices such as onomatopoeia, alliteration, personification and hyperbole.
+The poetry will inspire us to both write and perform our own poems.
 We will revise and consolidate our knowledge of compound words, possessive pronouns, commas, prepositions to express time and cause, expanded noun phrases and subordinate clauses.

 Mathematics